Johnny Test: Broadcast history

 Johnny Test premiered in the United States on September 17, 2005, on The WB's Saturday morning block, Kids' WB.
 One year later, it aired on Teletoon in Canada on September 8, 2006.
-During the second season, The WB and UPN merged into The CW, which aired the second and third seasons; the latter season premiered on September 22, 2007, and concluded on March 1, 2008.
-On January 7, 2008, the show debuted on Cartoon Network, which aired the remainder of the series, and ended on December 25, 2014.
+During the second season, The WB and UPN merged into The CW, which aired the second and third seasons; the latter season premiered on September 22, 2007, and concluded on March 1, 2008 in Kids' WB's final day of broadcast.
+On January 7, 2008, the show debuted on Cartoon Network, which aired the remainder of the series, and ended on December 25 (Christmas Day) 2014.
+The show aired on Boomerang from April 3, 2013 to December 19, 2013, before returning on December 19, 2014, December 24 (Christmas Eve), 2014 and December 25 (Christmas Day), 2014, before returning on September 7, 2015 to June 26, 2016.

 DVD releases

-NCircle Entertainment has released five DVDs.
+Although Johnny Test never got a DVD release from Warner Home Video, NCircle Entertainment has released five DVDs.
 Johnny Test: Johnny & Dukey and Johnny vs. Bling Bling Boy were released on December 23, 2008.
 Johnny X and Super Pooch was released on August 11, 2009, Extreme Johnny was released on December 1, 2009, and Game Time was released on May 4, 2010.

 On February 21, 2008, Liberation Entertainment released the complete first season on DVD in the UK, but as of 2012, no more seasons have been released in a Region 2 format.

 On January 4, 2011, it was announced that Mill Creek Entertainment had acquired the rights to the series, under license from DHX Media.
 They have subsequently released the first four seasons on DVD in Region 1.
 The fifth season was released on May 5, 2015, and the first five seasons (with all discs from the separate season sets) were released on September 1, 2015.

 Reception

 Critical

+Johnny Test received positive critical reviews throughout its run.

 Joly Herman of Common Sense Media had written and posted a review of Johnny Test on Go.com, at the time of the show's original debut on Kids' WB.
 In the review, Herman indicated that the series "is an age-appropriate choice for kids" and was "surprisingly inventive and not as violent as other cartoons in this genre", adding, "The only thing worth mentioning: All the experiments Johnny undergoes are unattended by adults, which allows all types of zany plots to unfold."
 Herman gave the show three stars out of five.